SINTEF/dlite/doc/concepts.md

 Properties describe data in terms of keyword-value pairs, dimensions enable efficient description of multi-dimensional arrays and relations can describe anything that can be represented in a knowledge base.
-Together they provide a general mean to describe all types of data that can be represented digitally.
+Together they provide a general means to describe all types of data that can be represented digitally.
 Note however, that not all metadata uses all of these three ways to describe their instances.
-For example has entities only dimensions and properties.
+For example, entities have only dimensions and properties.

 ### Dimension
-A metadata dimension simply provide a *name* and a human *description* of a given dimension of an array property.
+A metadata dimension simply provides a *name* and a human *description* of a given dimension of an array property.

 ### Property
-A property describe an element or item of an instance and has the following
+A property describes an element or item of an instance and has the following
 attributes:
 - *name*: a name identifying the property.
 - *type*: the type of the described property, f.ex. an integer.
 - *$ref*: formally a part of type.
   `$ref` is used together with the "ref" type, which is a special datatype for referring to other instances.
-- *shape*: The dimensions of a multi-dimensional properties.
+- *shape*: The dimensions of multi-dimensional properties.
   This is a list of dimension names referring to the dimensions defined above.
 - *unit*: The unit of the property.
 - *description*: A human description of the property.